RocketChat/Apps.Dialogflow/README.md

         - This corresponds to `private_key` property of the Google Credentials File obtained from `Rocket.Chat Apps Setup` section above.
         - Kindly note that this value will be very long.
 So please take extra care while copy/paste.
     5. Fallback Responses Limit (optional)
-        - The app will automatically trigger handover, if consecutive `fallback` intents are triggerred `N` no of times.
+        - The app will automatically trigger handover if consecutive `fallback` intents are triggered `N` no of times.
 This setting defines this value `N`.
         - Eg. Suppose the bot is not able to answer visitor's consecutive 3 answers, and this setting threshold is `3`.
 In such case, the app will trigger an handover to an online agent on its own.
         - To Deactivate this feature, simply set the value to `0`.
     6. Target Department for Handover (optional)